Scarvy/readwise-reader-cli/README.md

 ### Upload a Reading List (Google Chrome support only)

-NOTE - There is no API to request ReadingList from Google, but It is being looked at [here](https://bugs.chromium.org/p/chromium/issues/detail?id=1238372).
+NOTE - There is no API to request ReadingList from Google, but it is being looked at [here](https://bugs.chromium.org/p/chromium/issues/detail?id=1238372).

 To `upload` your Chrome Reading List, you first need to download your data from your account, then follow these steps:

-1. Navigate to the [Data & Privacy](https://myaccount.google.com/data-and-privacy) section in your account.
+1. Navigate to the [Data & Privacy](https://myaccount.google.com/data-and-privacy) section.
 2. Find the "Download your data" option and click on it.
 3. A list of data to export will appear.
 Click "Deselect all" and then locate the Chrome section.
 4. Click "All Chrome data Included" and select ONLY "ReadingList".